soixantecircuits/chokibro/README.md

 # Chokibro

-Chokidar uses `spacebro` to trigger `new-media` event when a file is discover in a folder he watch.
+Chokidar uses `spacebro` to trigger `new-media` event when a file is discovered in a folder it watches.

 Useful to automatically:
   - upload media to a remote service